Facebook pixel Jeffrey Belton | Pepperdine Caruso School of Law Skip to main content

 Biography

-Jeffrey Belton is a practicing attorney and owner of a successful real estate brokerage.
-His primary practice areas include construction and HOA litigation, real estate, class actions, and appeals.
-He also has experience in bankruptcy litigation.
-Mr. Belton has worked as corporate counsel for homeowners' associations and currently serves as appellate counsel for several law firms.
-He has argued numerous cases before the California Courts of Appeal and the United States Court of Appeals for the Ninth Circuit.
-He has participated in hundreds of mediations while representing plaintiffs in mass tort and class action cases in both state and federal court.
-His cases have generated approximately $75 million in settlements and verdicts.
+Before accepting a full-time teaching position with Pepperdine, Professor Belton was a practicing attorney and owner of a successful real estate brokerage.
+His primary practice areas included construction and HOA litigation, real estate, class actions, and appeals.
+He also litigated cases in bankruptcy court.
+Professor Belton worked as corporate counsel for homeowners' associations and served as appellate counsel for several law firms.
+He argued numerous cases before the California Courts of Appeal and the United States Court of Appeals for the Ninth Circuit.
+He participated in hundreds of mediations while representing plaintiffs in mass tort and class action cases in both state and federal court.
+His cases generated approximately $80 million in settlements and verdicts.